tilln/jmeter-iso8583/README.md

 - *Primary Account Number (PAN)*: Input parameter for session key derivation.
 - *Account Sequence Number*: Input parameter for session key derivation (2 digits) .
 - *Additional Transaction Data*: Hex digits entered here will be appended to the sequence of ARQC input bytes extracted from the ICC Data field.
-Can be used if non-standard tags are to be included in the calculation.
+Useful if non-standard tags are to be included in the calculation.

 Installation